 Once upon a time, tiles were the most popular splashback material.
 But nowadays, glass splashbacks Melbourne are becoming more popular with homeowners across Australia.
 If you’d like to learn why so many homeowners have chosen glass splashbacks, keep reading to learn about the advantages they have over tile splashbacks for your kitchen and bathroom.

-Unlike with tile splashbacks, you and your glass supplier can come up with a custom glass splashback design for your kitchen or bathroom.
-This gives you the freedom to come up with a design that fits in with the dimensions and décor of your home without making any drastic changes; you can customise your glass splashback to whatever size and shape you desire.
+Unlike tile splashbacks, you and your glass supplier can come up with a custom glass splashback design for your kitchen or bathroom.
+This gives you the freedom to come up with a design that fits in with the dimensions and décor of your home without making any drastic changes; you can customize your glass splashback to whatever size and shape you desire.

 One of the biggest downsides to tile splashbacks is the grout between each tile.
 Grout degrades over time.
 And as it does, it fades and begins to look unsightly.
 Grout can also leave your kitchen or bathroom dusty when it begins to crumble.
 And the tiles can break or separate from the wall over time.
 This makes tile splashbacks harder to maintain.

 A tempered glass splashbacks Melbourne, made to the thickness that you desire, will be easier to maintain than a tile splashback.
-The lack of grout alone means that you won’t have any dust or degradation issues to deal with in future.
+The lack of grout alone means that you won’t have any dust or degradation issues to deal with in the future.

 Tiles take longer to install because it needs to be cut in order to fit into a kitchen or bathroom space.
 And the use of grout means more time spent waiting for the grout to set.

 Glass splashbacks Melbourne work well with both artificial and natural light.
-In a gloomy kitchen, this is an advantage because you can position your lighting so that it reflects off your glass splashback and illuminates the space.
+In a gloomy kitchen, this is an advantage because you can position your lighting.
+So, that it reflects off your glass splashback and illuminates the space.
 And the light from nearby windows will reflect off a glass splashback.

 The less-reflective nature of tiles makes them less effective at lighting up your space.